gemc/home/index.markdown

 ## Geometry Variations

-A detector can be re-used in multiple experiments, with configuration changes such as components shifts, changes of materials, addition or removal of certain volumes.
+A detector can be re-used in multiple experiments, with configuration changes such as component shifts, changes of materials, addition or removal of certain volumes.
-GEMC Supports these geometry versions using **variations** and/or run **numbers** to adapt to different simulation setups
+GEMC supports these geometry versions using **variations** and/or run **numbers** to adapt to different simulation setups

 {% include figure.html
 src="assets/images/clas12v.gif"